freebsd/freebsd-quarterly/2020q3/cheribsd.md

 2%.
 We aim to bring these overheads down further over the next year and merge this functionality into the mainline CheriBSD.

+- We have working on updating the arm64 bhyve from Politehnica University of Bucharest to have it committed to FreeBSD.
+We have been upstreaming initial changes to help support this.

-- Baseline FreeBSD improvements - We are upstreaming (to FreeBSD) our completed port of bhyve to AArch64, various bug fixes and tweaks for PCIe support, and support for the System MMU (SMMU) that will be present on the N1SDP and Morello SoCs.
+- Baseline FreeBSD improvements - We are upstreaming (to FreeBSD) various bug fixes and tweaks for PCIe support, and support for the System MMU (SMMU) that will be present on the N1SDP and Morello SoCs.
 We have upstreamed support for cross-building FreeBSD from macOS and Linux (with some limitations; see separate report on crossbuilding).
 We have also fixed implementation bugs in the RISC-V ABI.

 ### CHERI Documentation and Exercises ###